UMAprotocol/UMIPs/UMIPs/umip-22.md

 The DVM should support requests for a price that resolves to either the median monthly Ethereum gas price or a 2-hour Time-Weighted Average Price (TWAP) on the highest volume Uniswap ETH/uGAS pool.
 The price resolution method to use will depend on the the timestamp the price request was made at.

-For a price request made at or after the Unix timestamp `1612051200` (Jan 31, 2021 00:00:00 UTC), the price will be resolved with the median monthly gas price calculation defined for GASETH-1M-1M in UMIP-20.
+For a price request made at or after the Unix timestamp `1612137600` (Feb 1, 2021 00:00:00 UTC), the price will be resolved with the median monthly gas price calculation defined for GASETH-1M-1M in UMIP-20.

-For a price request made before `1612051200`, the price will be resolved to a 2-hour TWAP for the Uniswap price of the listed synthetic token in ETH.
+For a price request made before `1612137600`, the price will be resolved to a 2-hour TWAP for the Uniswap price of the listed synthetic token in ETH.
 The synthetic token address will be listed in the Technical Specification section.

 ## Motivation
 The motivation for calculating aggregatory Ethereum gas prices in a set amount of units of gas is explained in [UMIP-16](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-16.md) and [UMIP-20](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-20.md).

-For the creation of a tokenized gas price futures contract, it is desired that the DVM return either the monthly median gas price for 1 million units of gas, or a self-referential 2-hour TWAP on the market price of the contract’s token.
+For the creation of a tokenized gas price futures contract, it is desired that the DVM return either the monthly median gas price for 1 million units of gas, or a 2-hour TWAP on the market price of uGAS.
 The type of price that the DVM will return is dependent on the timestamp the price request is made at.
 This timestamp is the expiry timestamp of the contract that is intended to use this price identifier, so the TWAP calculation is used pre-expiry and the median monthly gas price calculation is used at expiry.

 This pricing structure will allow for the creation of a tokenized futures contract that is collateralized at the **expected** price for the median monthly gas price settlement, rather than the actual median monthly gas price.
 This is important because the market price of a futures contract is based upon the expectation of the underlying price movement, rather than the current underlying price.
 Token minters should not be able to collateralize positions at a different price compared to the market price that they could sell the tokens for.
 This could lead to intentional and frequent under-collateralization, but is remedied by using the token’s market TWAP as the collateralization reference.